 It is a truth universally acknowledged that women form an essential part of every economy’s workforce.
 Today, women are leading and running successful businesses the world over.
-Not only do women bring in diversity into an organisation, but they also drive growth.
+Not only do women bring in diversity into an organization, but they also drive growth.
 In India, majority of the top corporations have women in key decision making roles.
-Therefore, it is ironic, that when it comes to personal finances and investments, women still hesitate.
+Therefore, it is ironic, that when it comes to personal finances and investments, women still they hesitates.

 Are men naturally better than women when it comes to handling money?
 A look at India’s finance and banking sector says otherwise.
 Four out of the top five banks in India are led by women.
 Some of our women CEOs have been ranked in Forbes’ list of Most Influential People in the World.
 It makes one wonder, why do women shy away from money matters.

 Traditionally, investments and insurance have been concerns handled by the men of the family.
 Men have been thought of as the breadwinners and providers of financial security.
 But times are changing.
 With several working women now, having equal earning capacity in nuclear family units, money matters are slowly being addressed by the fairer sex.

 The Insurance Regulatory and Development Authority of India (IRDAI), for the first time in its annual report of 2017-18, recognized the rising number of women buying life insurance products in India.
 While women constitute almost 48% of India’s population, their contribution to the number of life insurance policies bought in 2017-18 was 32% of the 2.82 crore policies that were sold.
 Women accounted for 90 lakh policies as against 1.91 crore policies that were bought by men.